shawnyu5/gh-ac/README.md

 gh extension install https://github.com/shawnyu5/gh-ac
 ```

 > **Note** Since rust binaries are dymically linked.
 Sometimes the precompiled binary will not work on your system.
-In the case, you must clone the repo and run `./script/build.sh && gh extension install .` to compile and install the extension locally
+In the case, you must clone the repo and run `./script/build.sh && gh extension install .` to compile and install the extension locally.
+This requires rust to be installed on your system

 ## Usage